 All the letters Nintendo received asking for help were directed to the so-called Game Play Counselors.
 These were the game experts.
 These the people that got paid to play games.
 These were the people I wanted to be.
 These were the people that were featured in the magazine in the Counselor’s Corner section.
 Counselor’s Corner was often the best part of the magazine, as it was the section that had the obscure “hardcore” tips and tricks, usually very in-depth.

 If you asked me then, that was a once in a blue moon interview.
 It was a lot of fun and a great trip down memory lane, I think for the both of us.
 But little did I know that wouldn’t be the last Game Counselor I’d cross paths with.
-Not long after I posted the inteview with Kirk, but another GPC came across my interview and left a comment.
+Not long after I posted the inteview with Kirk, another GPC came across my interview and left a comment.
 I couldn’t pass another chance like this up, so I interviewed him as well.

 Lightning is never supposed to strike twice, right?
-But it turns out it hit three times!
+Turns out it hit three times!
 After posting the Kasey Curtis interview, yet another GPC came across the articles and shared some of his experiences as well.
 At this point it sort of felt like a class reunion, only it wasn’t my class or even people I knew.
 So I had another chance to interview a GPC, and I did.

 I want to thank all the guys that took some time to answer my questions.
-It might seem silly to them that I even wanted to to interview them about their job almost 20 years ago, but when I wrote those letters asking for help, my dream job was their job – playing video games.
+It might seem silly to them that I even wanted to to interview them about their job from more than 20 years ago, but when I wrote those letters asking for help, my dream job was their job – playing video games.
 And even after I interviewed them, it still sounded like a job any person would love to have.
 Those were the days…the glory days, for all of us from The Nintendo Generation.